 6 LinkedIn.
 "Key ways to meaningfully support mental health in the workplace."
 Jan.
 26, 2023.
 Accessed 4.14.23.

 7 Calm Business.
 "2023 workplace mental health trends report: the future of work."
 Accessed 4.12.23.

 Content within this article is for informational purposes only and does not constitute legal, tax, accounting or medical advice regarding any specific situation.
 Aflac cannot anticipate all the facts that a particular employer will have to consider in their benefits decision-making process.

-Group coverage is underwritten by Continental American Insurance Company (CAIC), wholly-owned subsidiary of Aflac Incorporated.
+Individual coverage is underwritten by Aflac.
+Group coverage is underwritten by Continental American Insurance Company (CAIC), a wholly-owned subsidiary of Aflac Incorporated.
 CAIC is not licensed to solicit business in New York, Guam, Puerto Rico, or the Virgin Islands.
-For groups sitused in California, coverage is underwritten by Continental American Life Insurance Company.
-For groups sitused in New York, group coverage is underwritten by Aflac New York.
-Continental American Insurance Company | Columbia, SC.
+For groups sitused in California, group coverage is underwritten by Continental American Life Insurance Company.
+For individual coverage in New York or coverage for groups sitused in New York, coverage is underwritten by Aflac New York.

 WWHQ | 1932 Wynnton Road | Columbus, GA 31999